edavis/pandoc-opml/README.md

 with it all the tools and libraries that natively work with XML?
 Then your "grab all level 1 and level 2 headers" task would be a breeze.

-pandoc-opml is the tool to transform your Markdown into OPML, the XML dialect widely used for storing hierarchical documents.
+pandoc-opml is the tool to do just that.

 [jwz]: http://blog.codinghorror.com/regular-expressions-now-you-have-two-problems/